 iv.
 Monitoring systems for recording the quantity of SBT transhipped:- v.
-Process for validating Error!
-Bookmark not defined. and collecting the relevant CCSBT CDS documents (Catch Monitoring Form, Catch Tagging Form):-
+Process for validating and collecting the relevant CCSBT CDS documents (Catch Monitoring Form, Catch Tagging Form):-

 FAJ cross-checks information obtained from the relevant documents submitted by fishers, including reports on transhipments and CMFs, with information obtained from inspections of landing of the transhipped products at a designated Japanese port by Japanese Government officials.